 11. Course Profiles

 Course profiles of all the engineering and non-engineering courses listed in the Scheme of Studies are given in OBE Catalogue.
-Course contents, as approved from Academic Council, are provided in the course and aded in ad
+Course contents, as approved from Academic Council, are provided in the course idd in idd in